Another Century's Episode: R: Gameplay

 Another Century's Episode: R is a third-person shooter video game.
-Players pilot a mecha from one of thirteen different anime series, each posing their own unique weapon load-outs and attack styles.
+Players pilot a mecha from one of thirteen different anime series, each possessing their own unique weapon load-outs and attack styles.
 Represented series include Mobile Suit Gundam: Char's Counterattack, Full Metal Panic!, Macross Zero and Genesis of Aquarion.
 There are also mechas from other video game franchises, such as Armored Core and Super Robot Wars, in addition to mechas created specifically for this game.
 Players use these mechas to complete various mission objectives, which increase in difficulty as the player progresses.
 Objectives range from destroying waves of enemy mechas to protecting a specified target from opposing forces.

 Mechas can no longer dash like in previous installments; instead, they are able to "boost" in order to cover distances quickly.
 Weapons cannot be fired while boosting, requiring the player to time their movements.
 Destroying enemies fills a portion of a meter known as the "tension gauge", which when full can be used to launch powerful superweapons.
 There are also "support attacks" that allow mechas to perform one of several abilities in battle, at the cost of a fraction of their health.
 These include filling the tension gauge to max level, healing the player's mecha, and more powerful attacks to defeat larger enemies.
 At the end of most stages, the player engages in "Chase Mode", where the mecha moves along a pre-set movement path and players instead controls the targeting receptacles to defeat the end-stage boss.